wp-plugins/facebook-feed-grabber/readme.txt

 * Added thumbnail support for links, videos and photo albums.
 * Removed the status, link and video post types restriction.
 * Updated how it checks to see if there are comments.
+* Fixed the plugin so it plays nice with other plugins that are based on the Facebook PHP SDK.
+* Updated the Facebook PHP SDK

 = 0.6 =
 * Changed the functions used to display a feed to be in the class 'ffg'.
 I will likely leave fb_feed() indefinitely for the bulk of people who are just displaying one feed.
 Feed back on this would be welcomed.